Eragon (film): Plot

-Brom is leading the group to the Varden, rebel freedom fighters opposing Galbatorix.
-On the way, Brom fills Eragon in on the knowledge of dragon riders, Galbatorix, Durza, and the Ra'zac.
+Brom leads the group to the Varden.
+On the way, Brom tells Eragon about dragon riders, Galbatorix, Durza, and the Ra'zac.
 He also trains Eragon in sword-fighting.
-In a small village, Eragon meets a fortune-teller named Angela, who tells him of a girl awaiting his help and of his dangerous path ahead.
-When Brom and Eragon are attacked by Galbatorix's servants, the Urgals, Eragon attempts to mimic Brom and wipes out the whole group with a magic attack of blue fire, before falling unconscious from the strain.
-Saphira saves him.
+In a small village, Eragon meets a fortune-telling witch named Angela, who tells him of Arya and a dangerous path toward future battles ahead.
+When Galbatorix's servants, the Urgals, attack the duo, Eragon attempts to mimic Brom after earlier witnessing him create fire with an incantation and inadvertently wipes out the whole group with a blast of blue fire before falling unconscious from the strain.
 Brom teaches Eragon to control his magic and bond his powers with Saphira.
-After flying for the first time, Eragon and Saphira help Brom kill the Ra'zac, and Brom reveals he was once a rider, his dragon killed by Morzan, a rogue rider allied with Galbatorix.
+After flying for the first time, Eragon and Saphira help Brom kill the Ra'zac, and Brom reveals he was once a rider, his dragon killed by Morzan, a rogue rider who allied with Galbatorix.

 Durza sets a trap for Eragon, using Arya as bait.
-Hearing her telepathic calls, Eragon finds her, but is ambushed by Durza.
-Eragon is outmatched, and Brom arrives to help him, though he gets mortally wounded in the process.
-In a fit of rage, Eragon vengefully shoots an arrow into Durza's head, causing him to disappear.
-The trio escapes, and Brom dies of his wounds while flying on Saphira.
+Hearing her calls, Eragon sets out to rescue her but is ambushed by Durza.
+Eragon is outmatched, and Brom arrives to help but is mortally wounded.
+The trio escapes, and Brom dies while flying on Saphira.
 Eragon takes possession of Brom's sword, Zar'roc, which previously belonged to Morzan.

-Eragon confronts a hooded figure that has been following them.
-That figure reveals himself to be Murtagh, and guides them to the Varden.
-Once there, Murtagh is imprisoned by the Varden for being Morzan's son.
-Soon after, Durza and his men surround the rebel camp.
-Eragon, Saphira, Arya, and the Varden prepare for battle and fight off Galbatorix's forces.
-Murtagh frees himself during the battle and assists the Varden, saving the Dwarf King Hrothgar and proving his trustworthiness.
-Eragon and Saphira duel in the skies with Durza who rides his own beast.
+Eragon confronts a hooded figure tailing the group.
+The figure, a man named Murtagh, proceeds to guide them to the Varden.
+Once there, Murtagh is imprisoned by the Varden after it is revealed he is Morzan's son.
+Durza leads Galbatorix's forces and attacks the rebels' base, and Eragon, Saphira, and Arya join the battle.
+Murtagh frees himself during the battle and assists the Varden, saving the Dwarf King Hrothgar.
+Eragon and Saphira duel in the skies with Durza.
 They eventually kill him, but Saphira is heavily injured.
-Eragon uses magic to heal her and once again passes out from the strain.
+Eragon uses magic to heal her before passing out.

-The following morning, Eragon awakes with Murtagh at his side.
-He fears Saphira may be dead but finds her fully healed.
+The following morning, Eragon awakes with Murtagh and a fully healed Saphira.
 They catch up with Arya, who is on her way to Ellesméra to lead the elves in the coming war against Galbatorix.
-She calls Eragon “The great Shadeslayer”, and they part ways, promising they will meet again.

-Meanwhile, in his castle, a furious Galbatorix slashes at his hanging map of Alagaësia, revealing his immense pitch black dragon, Shruikan.
+They part ways, promising to meet again.
+Meanwhile, Galbatorix slashes at his hanging map of Alagaësia, revealing his pitch-black dragon, Shruikan.